denniskigen/ampath-forms-old/docs/getting-started/getting-started.md

 ### Features

-- The **Interactive Schema Builder**.
+- The interactive **Schema Builder**.
 Accessible by clicking the hamburger menu at the far left of the navigation bar.
 - The **File** menu.
 From it, you can either:

   - Save a Form locally by persisting the schema to your browser's LocalStorage.